devenkhatri/dt-n8n-workflow-backups/n8n AI Workflow Bundle/Bonus/n8n/3201-whatsapp-ai-sales-agent.md

 # Workflow Analysis for WhatsApp AI Sales Agent

 ## Description
-This workflow automates customer interactions on WhatsApp by acting as an AI sales agent, answering frequently asked questions, qualifying leads, and escalating to a human agent when necessary.
+This workflow automates customer interactions on WhatsApp using an AI sales agent, allowing businesses to respond to queries and provide information efficiently.

 ## Input Details
-This workflow is triggered by an incoming WhatsApp message received via a webhook.
+The workflow is triggered by an incoming WhatsApp message received via a webhook.

 ## Process Summary
-The workflow starts by extracting information from the incoming WhatsApp message.
-It then checks for previous conversations with the user in a database and retrieves them.
-An AI model (OpenAI assistants) processes the user's message and past conversation history to generate a response.
-The response is then sent back to the user on WhatsApp.
-If the AI determines that human intervention is required, the conversation is marked for escalation.
+First, the workflow receives a new WhatsApp message.
+It then processes the message content and uses an AI model (OpenAI GPT-4) to generate a relevant response based on a predefined prompt, product knowledge, and chat history.
+After getting the AI-generated response, it translates the message into a format suitable for WhatsApp.
+Finally, the workflow sends the AI-generated response back to the customer via WhatsApp.

 ## Output Details
-The workflow sends automated AI-generated responses back to the WhatsApp user and can escalate conversations to a human agent.
+The workflow sends an AI-generated response to the customer via WhatsApp.